BioDataLearning/DeepCirCode/README.md

 HumanTrain$encoded_seq[1]
 ```
 # Converting one-hot encoded sequence into 3D matrix input for DeepCirCode
-To be convenient, all the matrix datasets have been packaged with DeepCirCode.
-This section is useful for users preferring to use DeepCirCode package to prepare their own datasets.
-Users can also jump to next section for dataset loading and model construction.
+For convenience, all the datasets of DeepCirCode have been included in this package.
+This section provides users some help for using DeepCirCode package to prepare their own datasets.
+Users may also jump to next section for dataset loading and model construction.

 The first layer of DeepCirCode is a 1D convolution layer, which requires the input_shape = c(200,4) for sequences of 200-nt with 4 channels (A,T/U,G,C). **x_train** (features of training set) and **x_test** (features of test set) should be converted into matrix of the shape c(instance_number, 200,4); **y_train** (label of training set) and **y_test** (label of test set) should be converted into matrix of the shape c(instance_number, 2) with **y[ ,1]** represents the negative class and **y[ ,2]** represents the positive class.